netdata/netdata/installer/README.md

 sh /tmp/kickstart-static64.sh
 ```

-> **The static builds install netdata at `/opt/netdata`**.

-The static binary files are kept in this repo: https://github.com/firehol/binary-packages

-Download any of the `.run` files, and run it.
+The static binary files are kept in repo [binary-packages](https://github.com/netdata/binary-packages).
+You can download any of the `.run` files, and run it.
 These files are self-extracting shell scripts built with [makeself](https://github.com/megastep/makeself).
 The target system does **not** need to have bash installed.
 The same files can be used for updates too.

 - [Linux, install from source, by hand](#linux-by-hand)<br/>semi-automatic, with more details about the steps involved and actions taken.